goodwillcoding/artly/README.rst

 * Push repositories to GitHub Enterprise (or GitHub.com) to be serverd by GitHub Pages.

 Demo
 ====

-If a picture is worth a 1,000 words, a working demo should be at least a 1,000,000.
+If a picture is worth a 1,000 words, a working demo should be worth at least a 1,000,000.

 Checkout the demo repository that was created by **Artly** in 3 minutes